duthied/Free-Friendika/doc/themes.md

     );

 the 1st part of the line is the name of the CSS file (without the .css) the 2nd part is the common name of the variant.
+Calling the t() function with the common name makes the string translateable.
 The selected 1st part will be saved in the database by the theme_post function.

     function theme_post(&$a){